 This office started on a program in August of 2011 to have jail and prison outreach every other week in Solano County.
 The program has been so successful; we now are working a veteran almost daily with whom we have made contact while he/she was incarcerated.
 We work with the DA's Office, the Public Defender, the Courts and the Sheriff.
-Our vet court that started in September of 2014 now has 20 active participants and 8 in the diversion program all with SUD or mental health issues and is growing.
-Our first graduation will be April 29, 2016.
-We work with the non-profits from Sac Veterans Resource Center, Swords to Plowshares, The Bridge to Life, Mission Solano and the Community Action Committee of North Bay.
+Our vet court that started in September of 2014 now has 24 active participants and 20 in the diversion program all with SUD or mental health issues and is growing.
+Our first graduation was April 29, 2016.
+We have had three more graduations since, the most recent in December 2017.
+We work with the non-profits from Sac Veterans Resource Center, Swords to Plowshares, The Bridge to Life, Mission Solano and the Community Action Committee of North Bay, the Concord Vet Center and the VA.
 They provide the very necessary residential treatment benefit that these incarcerated veterans need.
-This office spends at least 30 hours a week working on incarcerated veterans issues.
-Every week incarnated veterans are released to our custody and we transport them to a treatment facility.
-The Sheriff is so supportive of our activities that he has created a MOD just for veteran inmates at the Claybank Jail.
+This office spends at least 30 hours a week working on incarcerated veteran's issues.
+Every week incarcerated veterans are released to our custody and we transport them to a treatment facility.
 Our recidivism rate is very positive in that people given a chance, tend to not return to jail and do become productive citizens.
 Our rate is close to 25% compared to a 75% rate for nonveterans.
 The vet court team comprises of our vet court judge, DA, 2 Public Defenders, a Probation Officer, our Vet Court Case manager, a VJO from the VA and the CVSO.
-Our county has been a leader in showing other counties how to run a successful vet court and recently had visits from Lake County and are having Contra Costa County coming to get ideas to start their own.
+Our county has been a leader in showing other counties how to run a successful vet court and recently had visits from Lake County, Madera, Fresno and Contra Costa Counties to see our Vet Court.
 The VA uses us as a model to show others how to do it.